 CRUK MI comprises over 350 postdoctoral scientists, clinical fellows, scientific officers, administrative and technical staff, postgraduate research students and visiting fellows.
-The CRUK Manchester Institute is currenty located at the MCRC Building and Alderley Park; these sites also house research groups that are part of the Division of Cancer Sciences at The University of Manchester.
+The CRUK Manchester Institute is currenty located on two sites; the Manchester Cancer Research Centre [Oglesby Cancer Research Building] and Alderley Park, Cheshire.
+Both sites also house research groups that are part of the Division of Cancer Sciences, The University of Manchester.
 Groups work on many aspects of cancer research, from programmes investigating the molecular and cellular basis of cancer, to those focused on translational research and the development of novel therapeutic approaches, with considerable synergy and interaction across all groups.

 Cancer Research UK PhD Studentships